brayvid/soap/README.md

 - Definitions of words
 - NLP word selection tool
-- Autocomplete/autocorrect
+- Autocomplete & autocorrect
 - Cohort sentiment analysis
 - Data products
 - Comparison between two or more politicians
-- Users can submit reasons why they selected a particular word
+- Users can also submit reasons for their selections
 - Social features
 - Support multiple languages